blaqshyd/my_formfield/README.md

 ```
 ## Properties

-The following properties are available for customization:
+The following properties are available for myization:

 controller: A TextEditingController for controlling the text field's text value.
 validator: A function for validating the text input.